cyrex562/imgui-rs/docs/FONTS.md

 As an alternative to rendering colorful glyphs using imgui_freetype with `ImGuiFreeTypeBuilderFlags_LoadColor`, you may allocate your own space in the texture atlas and write yourself into it. **(This is a BETA api, use if you are familiar with dear imgui and with your rendering backend)**

 - You can use the `ImFontAtlas::AddCustomRect()` and `ImFontAtlas::AddCustomRectFontGlyph()` api to register rectangles that will be packed into the font atlas texture.
 Register them before building the atlas, then call Build()`.
-- You can then use `ImFontAtlas::GetCustomRectByIndex(int)` to query the position/size of your rectangle within the texture, and blit/copy any graphics data of your choice into those rectangles.
+- You can then use `ImFontAtlas::GetCustomRectByIndex` to query the position/size of your rectangle within the texture, and blit/copy any graphics data of your choice into those rectangles.
 - This API is beta because it is likely to change in order to support multi-dpi (multiple viewports on multiple monitors with varying DPI scale).

 #### Pseudo-code: